WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `On Visit [[<Ability Type>]]` for triggering when any (`On Visit`) or a specific ability (e.g. `On Visit [Investigation]`) is used on the player
 - `On Action [[<Ability Type>]]` for triggering when the player uses any (`On Action`) or a specific ability (e.g. `On Action [Investigation]`)
 - `On Disbandment` for an ability that triggers when a group disbands
+- `On Lynch` for an ability that triggers when a player is lynched (applies even if the lynch is avoided)

 ----
 #### Action Restrictions